-A potential conflict of interest is a situation which could develop onto an actual or perceived conflict of interest.
+A potential conflict of interest is a situation, which could develop onto an actual or perceived conflict of interest.

-4 Determining a Conflict of Interest
+4. Determining a Conflict of Interest

-- 4.1 In order to determine whether a conflict of interest exists, it should be determined whether the interest Is likely to interfere or be perceived to interfere with the objective judgement of the employee in the performance of his or her duties of employment.
-An employee should ask him or herself whether their private, voluntary, charitable, commercial, political or personal interest might reasonably be perceived by others (including complainants, police officers, managers, colleagues, members of the public) to influence or potentially influence them in the performance of their duties in accordance with the principles outlined above. - 4.2 If others could reasonably consider that the interest might influence the employee to act other than in the interests of the Office then in accordance with the Principles outlined above, the member of staff must declare the existence of the actual, perceived or potential conflict. - 4.3 In any circumstance where an employee is uncertain whether a conflict of interest exists they must assume that it does exists and act accordingly. - 4.4 It is not possible to list all possible conflicts of interest since the circumstances and relationships may vary so widely.
-However common areas in which a conflict of interest may arise include: - Where an employee may be asked to investigate a complaint from a friend, family member or person otherwise known to them - Where an employee may be asked to investigate a complaint about a friend, family member or person otherwise known to them - Where the provisions of the Article 2 Policy apply (see section 7 below). - Where an employee may be involved in the procurement of a supply or service from a business in which he or she or a relative or friend has a financial interest - Where an employee may be involved in the recruitment and selection process for a post for which a relative or friend has applied - Where an employee seeks to hold a position as an elected representative. - 4.5 In any situation where a member of staff considers that there may be an actual, perceived or potential conflict of interest they must disclose the matter as detailed in section 5 below. - 4.6 Similarly where a manager becomes aware of a possible conflict of interest that an employee appears not to have considered the manager should remind the employee of the existence of this policy and how it should be applied and fully consider the matter with the employee as detailed in section 5 below.
+- 4.1 In order to determine whether a conflict of interest exists, it should be determined whether the interest Is likely to interfere or be perceived to interfere with the objective judgement of the role holder in the performance of his or her duties.
+Individuals should ask him or herself whether their private, voluntary, charitable, commercial, political or personal interest might reasonably be perceived by others (including complainants, police officers, managers, colleagues, members of the public) to influence or potentially influence them in the performance of their duties in accordance with the principles outlined above. - 4.2 If others could reasonably consider that the interest might influence the to act other than in the interests of the Office then in accordance with the Principles outlined above, the must declare the existence of the actual, perceived or potential conflict. - 4.3 In any circumstance where an individual is uncertain whether a conflict of interest exists, they must assume that it does exists and act accordingly. - 4.4 It is not possible to list all possible conflicts of interest since the circumstances and relationships may vary so widely.
+However, common areas in which a conflict of interest may arise include: - Where an employee may be asked to investigate a complaint from a friend, family member or person otherwise known to them - Where the provisions of the Article 2 Policy apply (see section 7 below).

+- Where an employee may be involved in the procurement of a supply or service from a business in which he or she or a relative or friend has a financial interest - Where an employee may be involved in the recruitment and selection process for a post for which a relative or friend has applied - Where an employee seeks to hold a position as an elected representative. - 4.5 In any situation where a considers that there may be an actual, perceived or potential conflict of interest they must disclose the matter as detailed in section 5 below. - 4.6 Where a manager becomes aware of a possible conflict of interest that an member of staff appears not to have considered the manager should remind that individual of the detail of this policy and how it should be applied and fully consider the matter with the member of staff as detailed in section 5 below.

-5 Disclosure of a Conflict of Interest
+5. Disclosure of a Conflict of Interest